iamhiren21/iamhiren21.github.io/content/contact/index.md

 buttonText: 'Say Hello!'
 ---

-My inbox is always open.
+My Inbox is always open.

-Whether you have a question or just want to say Hello,I'll try my best to get back to you!
+Whether you have a question or just want to Say Hello!
+I'll try my best to get back to you.
 Feel free to mail me about any relevant job updates.

 Don't be a stranger, Just say Hello!